 Spalling in Concrete

-Most cement is lime based as in Portland cement, but there are other types of binders.
-If spalling occurs in a concrete driveway or sidewalk, it typically happens because the weather changed during the hardening process or something else occurred to prevent the concrete from finishing its curing.
+Spalling that occurs in a concrete driveway or sidewalk typically happens because the weather changed during the hardening process or something else occurred to prevent the concrete from finishing its curing.
 Contractors might also make the mistake of adding too much water or using water to try to accelerate the finishing process.

 Tearing out the driveway isn't always necessary to fix spalling in concrete.
-Sometimes the top layer can be removed with a new layer poured in its place.
+Sometimes the top layer can be removed, and a new layer poured in its place.

 Spalling in Foundations

-Moreover, some lending institutions do not want to make mortgages on older homes with brick foundations.
-Even though those same brick homes have been standing for more than a century without any problems.
-Always check with your lender and real estate agent to find out if there are prohibitions against obtaining a mortgage on a home with a brick foundation.
+It could be difficult to secure a mortgage on a house with an older brick foundation.
+Always check with your lender and real estate agent to find out about prohibitions against mortgages on a home with a brick foundation.

-Sometimes, home sellers try to mask the evidence of a wet basement by painting the concrete walls with a water-repellent sealer.
+Home sellers sometimes try to mask the evidence of a wet basement by painting the concrete walls with a water-repellent sealer.
 This attempt to conceal problems is one of several very good reasons to always obtain a professional home inspection before buying a home.
-A home inspector might uncover evidence of a wet basement that is not always evident to the casual observer.
+A home inspector might uncover evidence of a wet basement that isn't always obvious to the casual observer.

 On the other hand, it doesn't necessarily mean that the foundation is spalling just because water might be present in a basement.
 Some homeowners may install and use sump pumps to reduce water levels in the basement and to pump out excess water during a rainstorm.
-Check with your home inspector for more details on how to use a sump pump.
+Check with your home inspector regarding any concerns about water intrusion in the basement.